-Music and Mindfulness features Valerie York-Zimmerman, founder of Miami mindfulness.
-The presentation will guide the audience through a series of sonic meditations during performances of works by Bach, Beethoven, Pauline Oliveros and others.
-This interactive concert will examine and challenge our perceptions of beauty, dissonance and resolution, and give strategies to cope with volatile emotions or situations in our lives.
+Music and Mindfulness hopes to examine and challenge our perceptions of dissonance, resolution, and provide strategies to cope with volatile emotions or situations in our lives.

 Solo Spotlight: Music and Mindfulness is an NWS BLUE project.
 Fellow-driven projects are sponsored in part by the Maxine and Stuart Frankel Foundation.

 First-year Violin Fellow Carson Marshall aims to inspire audiences with generous and passionate performances in both formal and unconventional concert settings.
 Originally from western Massachusetts, he has performed on the PBS radio showFrom the Topand is a recipient of the Jack Kent Cooke young artist award.

 Mr. Marshall has attended the Aspen Music Festival and Music Academy of the West, where he studied with Paul Kantor, Alex Kerr, Kathleen Winkler, Jorja Fleezanis and Glenn Dicterow.
 In 2017 he served as Co-Concertmaster of the National Repertory Orchestra, performing Richard Strauss’Ein Heldenlebenand Ernest Chausson’sPoeme.